claytonjwong/reading/README.md

 conceptual ideas.

 **2. Concentrate on Whole Ideas instead of Words**
 * It's *not* possible to pronounce two words simultaneously, one atop the other.
-Even if you could the result would be an unintelligable cacophony of meaningless data.
+Even if you could the result would be a cacophony of meaningless audible wavelengths.
 * Likewise, it's *not* possible to think of separate words simultaneously.
 * It is possible to think of the complete idea as a single thought represented by a group of words
 	* Words have definitions, but real meaning is determined by the way multiple words are combined together